Skip to content

 TIP

-This may seems like a small code change to trade for a larger boilerplate, but as the server grow complex, the user-checking could also grows to be a very complex mechanism as well.
+This may seem like a small code change to trade for a larger boilerplate, but as the server grows more complex, the user-checking could also grow to be a very complex mechanism.

 Resolve

-Our last objective is to get the username (id) from token, we could use resolve to define a new property into context same as store but only execute per request.
+Our last objective is to get the username (id) from the token.
+We could use resolve to define a new property into the same context as store but only execute it per request.

-This ensure that the property like cookie: 'session' is exists before creating a new property.
+This ensures that the property like cookie: 'session' exists before creating a new property.

 ts